Terms and conditions

 Emails and other electronic methods used to communicate with Public Safety Canada are not secure unless it is specifically stated on a Web page.
 Therefore, it is recommended that you do not send sensitive personal information, such as your Social Insurance Number or your date of birth, through non-secure electronic means.

-Personal information from emails or completed feedback forms is collected pursuant to the Privacy Act.
-Such information may be used for statistical, evaluation and reporting purposes and is included in Personal Information Bank Public Communications (PSU 914).
+Personal information from emails or completed feedback forms is collected under the authority of the Financial Administration Act and in accordance with the Privacy Act.
+Such information may be used for statistical, evaluation and reporting purposes as described in the Personal Information Bank Public Communications (PSU 914).

 Third-Party Social Media

 Public Safety Canada's use of social media serves as an extension of its presence on the Web.
 Social media accounts are public and are not hosted on Public Safety Canada servers.
 Users who choose to interact with us via social media should read the terms of service and privacy policies of these third-party service providers and those of any applications you use to access them.
-PS uses Twitter.
+The third-party social media platforms used by PS may include, but are not limited to, Facebook, Flickr, Google+, LinkedIn, Pinterest, Twitter, YouTube and Instagram.

-Personal information that you provide to Public Safety Canada via social media accounts is collected under the authority of the Privacy Act.
-This information is collected to capture conversations (e.g. questions and answers, comments, “likes”, retweets) between you and PS.
+Personal information that you provide to Public Safety Canada via social media accounts is collected under the authority of the Department of Public Safety and Emergency Preparedness Act and in accordance with the Privacy Act.
+This information is collected to capture conversations (e.g. questions and answers, comments, "likes", retweets) between you and PS.
 It may be used to respond to inquiries, or for statistical, evaluation and reporting purposes.
-Comments posted that violate Canadian law will be deleted and disclosed to law enforcement authorities.
-Comments that violate our rules of engagement will also be deleted.
-The personal information is included in Personal Information Bank Outreach Activities (PSU 938).
+Comments posted that violate Canadian law will be deleted and disclosed to law enforcement authorities The personal information collected is described in Personal Information Banks Outreach Activities (PSU 938) and Disclosure to Investigative Bodies (PSU 913).

 Improving your Experience on Public Safety Canada Websites